 Non-attending students will prepare the exam on the following texts:

-The exam takes place in written form and consists of open-ended questions about the above texts.
+For NON-ATTENDING STUDENTS, the exam takes place in written form and consists of open-ended questions.